snugnug/big-brother/README.md

 A nixpkgs tracker (soon-to also be a notifier) for checking merge statues/where a pull request is.
 Currently barebones, but it gets the job done!

+You can find the official instance at https://big-brother.sako.lol

 ## Usage
 Run the executable and optionally change the host and port
 ```